-- 34. (1) A holding on which the application of fertilisers is carried out in accordance with a nutrient management plan approved on or before 1 December 2006 for the purposes of the Rural Environmental Protection Scheme shall be deemed to be compliant with the requirements of Article 16 for the duration of that plan. - (2) The application to land in any year prior to 1 January 2007 of livestock manure in excess of the amount specified in Article 20(1) of the European Communities (Good Agricultural Practice for Protection of Waters) Regulations, 2006 shall be deemed not to be a contravention of that provision. - (3) Notwithstanding Articles 16 and 26 and sub-article (2), the application to land prior to 1 January 2011 of phosphorus in excess of the quantities prescribed by Article 16 shall not be an offence for the purposes of Article 16 in a case where- - (a) the excess arises from the application of spent mushroom compost or manure produced by pigs or poultry, - (b) such compost or manure, as the case may be, is produced on a holding on which, activities were being carried on which gave rise to spent mushroom compost or manure from pigs or poultry and there has not been an increase in the scale of such activities on the holding since 1 August 2006, and - (c) the occupier of the holding on which the phosphorus is applied to land holds records which demonstrate compliance with paragraphs (a) and (b).
+34. (1) A holding on which the application of fertilisers is carried out in accordance with a nutrient management plan approved on or before 1 December 2006 for the purposes of the Rural Environmental Protection Scheme shall be deemed to be compliant with the requirements of Article 16 for the duration of that plan.

+(2) The application to land in any year prior to 1 January 2007 of livestock manure in excess of the amount specified in Article 20(1) of the European Communities (Good Agricultural Practice for Protection of Waters) Regulations, 2006 shall be deemed not to be a contravention of that provision.

+(3) Notwithstanding Articles 16 and 26 and sub-article (2), the application to land of phosphorus in excess of the quantities prescribed by Article 16 shall not be an offence for the purposes of Article 16 in a case where-

+- (a) the excess arises from the application of spent mushroom compost or manure produced by pigs or poultry, and - (b) the excess amount does not exceed the amounts specified in Schedule 2, Table 22 of these Regulations from the prescribed dates, and - (c) such compost or manure, as the case may be, is produced on a holding on which activities were being carried out which gave rise to spent mushroom compost or manure from pigs or poultry and there has not been an increase in the scale of such activities on the holding since 1 August 2006, and - (d) suppliers of spent mushroom compost or manure produced by pigs and poultry retain records of the movement of such fertilisers off the holding in accordance with the requirements of Article 23, and - (e) the occupier of the holding on which the phosphorus is applied to land holds records which demonstrate compliance with paragraphs (a), (b), (c) and (d).

+Article 3